CESP-ExpHer/dbSNP_crawling/README.md

 ## Notes
-This is **Crawling** python code to extract the chromosome & postioin of the SNP (rsID) from https://www.ncbi.nlm.nih.gov/.
+This is **Crawling** python code to retrieve the chromosome & postioin of the SNP (rsID) from https://www.ncbi.nlm.nih.gov/.

 ### How to use
 It needs 4 arguments to be passed on the Crawling()